The health and wellbeing of our community is always of utmost priority, particularly during the current ongoing outbreak of COVID-19 (coronavirus).

 We are continuing to develop our plan for a safe return to in-centre services for all our families and clients, as well as ensuring we support our staff during these challenging times.

-Hear and Say is adopting all the Government and Health recommendations around establishing a COVIDSafe Australia, by following the national three-step pathway for easing restrictions.
-With this is mind, we have developed our own Hear and Say Roadmap (below) to guide us towards our return to a ‘new normal’ for our community.
+Hear and Say is adopting all the government and health recommendations around establishing a COVIDSafe Australia, by following the national three-step pathway for easing restrictions.
+We have developed our own COVID Safe Plan, known as the Hear and Say Roadmap, to guide us towards our return to a ‘new normal’ for our community.

 What is our policy?

-- We will be asking all our visitors to our centres to sign a health declaration and undertake a non-invasive temperature scan.
+- All visitors to our centres will be asked to sign a health declarationand undertake a non-invasive temperature scan.
 This involves asking you to confirm that you (and any of your family visiting the centre) are feeling well and asking your consent to record your (or any visitor’s) temperature.
-If any visitors are feeling unwell or has a temperature above the normal range Hear and Say may refuse entry on that particular day.
+If any visitor is feeling unwell or has a temperature above the normal range, Hear and Say may refuse entry on that particular day.

-- From 10 July 2020, anyone who has been in a hotspot in the last 14 days will only be able to enter Queensland if they are a returning Queensland resident or required to enter for a limited range of essential reasons.
+- From 10 July 2020, anyone who has been in a hotspotin the last 14 days is only able to enter Queensland if they are a returning Queensland resident or required to enter for a limited range of essential reasons.
 Queensland residents returning to Queensland from a hotspot must quarantine for 14 days on entering Queensland.
-If you (and any of your family visiting the centre) have visited a hotspot, please let us know and contact us to rearrange your appointment.
+If you (and/or any of your family visiting the centre) have visited a hotspot, please let us know and contact us to rearrange your appointment.
 Find out more, here.

 Recent border closure

-Queensland Premier Annastacia Palaszczuk has announced a closure to the state border with New South Wales, effective as of 1.00am, Saturday 8 August 2020.
-Residents of border communities and essential workers will still be permitted to cross the border, with some further, limited exemptions.
+Queensland Premier Annastacia Palaszczuk announced a closure to the state border with New South Wales, effective as of 8 August 2020.
+Residents of communities within the New South Wales border zone (extended as of 1 October 2020) and essential workers are still permitted to cross the border, with some further, limited exemptions.

 This announcement has greatest impact for our Gold Coast Centre, which supports a number of families from Northern New South Wales.
 Please find below further detail about how we will be operating during this time: